phalcon/documentation/docs/events.md

 ## Object and Class-Based Events

 In addition to the string-based `fire()` API, the manager can dispatch an event **object** and route it to listeners by the object's class name or by an explicit name.
-This follows the PSR-14 dispatch model - `Phalcon\Events\Manager` implements `Psr\EventDispatcher\EventDispatcherInterface` from the `psr/event-dispatcher` package.
+This follows the dispatch model used by Symfony's EventDispatcher and PSR-14, but is built on Phalcon's own contracts - the extension does not require the `psr/event-dispatcher` package.

 ```php
 public function dispatch(